arcuru/eideticadb/examples/todo/README.md

 - Creation timestamp
 - Completion timestamp (when completed)

-The unique ID for each task is provided by the EideticaDB RowStore, which automatically generates and manages primary keys.
+The unique ID for each task is provided by the Eidetica RowStore, which automatically generates and manages primary keys.

 ## Automated Test Script